-If your child would like a snack at break time, this needs to please be brought in from home.
-This needs to be a healthy snack and brought in separate from your child’s lunch (if they have a packed lunch too).
-There will be no snack trolley at break times.
+If your child would like a snack at break time, this needs to be brought in from home.
+This needs to be a healthy snack and brought in separately from your child’s lunch (if they have a packed lunch too).

-The children can keep their reading for pleasure books at home for the week or they can bring these into school each day with their book band book if they'd like to, these 'reading for pleasure' books are going to be swapped once a week to encourage and promote the love of reading.
+The children can keep their reading-for-pleasure books at home for the week, or they can bring these into school each day with their book band book if they'd like to, these 'reading for pleasure' books are going to be swapped once a week to encourage and promote the love of reading.

 All books taken home will be logged.
-If your child has not finished their book in that week, they can keep their book the following week and hand it in on the following Friday.
+If your child has not finished their book that week, they can keep their book the following week and hand it in on the following Friday.

 We love to use Class Dojo to communicate with you at home and lots of you will have seen photos and videos already uploaded by your child's teacher.
-Please do make sure you are connected to Class Dojo and keep an eye on Class Dojo for day-to-day class and whole-school information, photos and updates of our learning, updates on your child's behaviour and messages from the class teacher.
+Please make sure you are connected to Class Dojo and keep an eye on Class Dojo for day-to-day class and whole-school information, photos and updates of our learning, updates on your child's behaviour, and messages from the class teacher.

-- If your child requires medication or an inhaler in school, please complete the google form and make sure that your child brings this into school to be kept in their classrooms.
+- If your child requires medication or an inhaler in school, please complete the Google form and make sure that your child brings this into school to be kept in their classrooms.

 I understand that this is a lot of information to take in, so please feel free to contact your class teacher or year leader if you have any further questions, as always we will try our best to help you.

-Mrs Hilton and the Year 4 team.
+The Year 4 team.